Jonathand77/actividad-simulacion2/README.md

    <details>
    <summary>💡 <strong>Answer</strong></summary>

+   C:\Documentos\GitHub\actividad-simulacion2>python mlfq.py -n 2 -l 0,20,0:5,5,0 -m 0 -i 0 -M 0
+Here is the list of inputs:
+OPTIONS jobs 2
+OPTIONS queues 2
+OPTIONS allotments for queue  1 is   1
+OPTIONS quantum length for queue  1 is  10
+OPTIONS allotments for queue  0 is   1
+OPTIONS quantum length for queue  0 is  10
+OPTIONS boost 0
+OPTIONS ioTime 0
+OPTIONS stayAfterIO False
+OPTIONS iobump False

+For each job, three defining characteristics are given: startTime : at what time does the job enter the system runTime   : the total CPU time needed by the job to finish ioFreq    : every ioFreq time units, the job issues an I/O
+              (the I/O takes ioTime units to complete)

+Job List:
+  Job  0: startTime   0 - runTime  20 - ioFreq   0
+  Job  1: startTime   5 - runTime   5 - ioFreq   0

+Compute the execution trace for the given workloads.
+If you would like, also compute the response and turnaround times for each of the jobs.

+Use the -c flag to get the exact results when you are finished.

    1. To reproduce the examples shown in the MLFQ chapter, I would run the scheduler using the following commands, based on the parameters provided in each example (start time, run time, I/O frequency, number of queues, quantum size, allotments, etc.).
 Here's one example:

    📘 Example from the chapter: